 Is it just me or does everyone think all of that wire shelving which is common in all closets is ugly?
 And sometimes not functional?
-Covering Up Those Ugly Wire Shelves is easy and cheap.
+Covering Up Those Ugly Wire Shelves is easy and cheap. (and a super simple way to solve your own wire shelving problems!)
 The total cost was about $12 for supplies.
 I have included a few links to make your shopping easier.
 I do get paid a few cents from each sale – thank you.

 Many times if you are storing small items and bottles on wire shelves, they will not set in a sturdy manner.
 This is another reason to line them.